bilalakil/simple-relay/README.md

 *Note:* SAM creates its own CloudFormation stack with an S3 bucket to do its own thing.
 The above teardown command does not delete SAM's bucket; only the one for Simple Relay.
-For a complete clean, you may want to delete that.
+For a complete clean, you may want to delete that manually, BUT...

-Not sure how if different SAM applications have different buckets, or share the same bucket though.
+Not sure if different SAM applications have different buckets, or share the same bucket though.
 Exercise care if you've multiple active SAM applications active.

-#### Resources

-If you've not used SAM before, it's advised that you go through the introductory documentation and the first tutorial.
-[Get started here!](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) I could've just used vanilla CloudFormation templates, but I chose to use SAM because it simplifies the setup for common serverless services - especially lambdas.

-See the [AWS SAM developer guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for an introduction to SAM specification, the SAM CLI, and serverless application concepts.
+## Client Support

+- I've made a Unity client within [my Unity library package](https://github.com/bilalakil/my-unity-library)

 ## Todo